oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 - a Boolean return value for the outcome of the test.

 The following functions are defined:
+- `isnode` tests if the given entity is a node of the hierarchy.
 - `isroot` tests if the given entity is a root node of the hierarchy.
 - `isdescendant` tests if the given entity is a descendant with maximum distance `MaxDistance` of an ancestor node (whose node identifier is given in a parameter `Ancestor`), or equals the ancestor if `IncludeSelf` is true.
 - `isancestor` tests if the given entity is an ancestor with maximum distance `MaxDistance` of a descendant node (whose node identifier is given in a parameter `Descendant`), or equals the descendant if `IncludeSelf` is true.